chrisradler/PASSWORD-GENERATOR/README.md

 # PASSWORD-GENERATOR
-This website will allow you to obtain a unique password using random characters, letters, and numbers.
+This code will allow you to obtain a unique password using random characters, letters, and numbers.